OsamaAkilaDev/Sonora-Backend/README.md

 ## 🚀 Currently in Development

 - 🗨️ **Chatting System**
-  One-to-one messaging with real-time updates
+  1-to-1 and group chats with real-time updates

 ---